Your Book Price For Print And Retail

 I know a lot of authors and I know the topic they are least interested in discussing is money.
 But you need to understand the cost to publish and print, as well as the optimal price point to sell your book at.
 Considering costs is one of the first steps when looking for the right book price.
 If you don’t have a realistic budget, you might struggle to publish profitably.

-How Much Does It Cost To Print A Book?
+How Much Does It Cost To Print a Book?

 Your cost will vary based on a variety of print options.
 Paper, binding, ink, and page count all impact pricing.
 Listing out every variation would be impractical, but you can use Lulu’s book pricing calculator to try different options for your book.